 Layer 2 Redundancy

 The diagrams earlier in this chapter did not describe layer 2 (switch) redundancy, to avoid throwing too many concepts at readers simultaneously.
 This section covers the layer 2 design elements to be considered when planning a redundant network.
-This section assumes a two node deployment.
+This document assumes a two node deployment.

 If both redundant nodes running pfSense® software are plugged into the same switch on any interface, that switch becomes a single point of failure.
-To avoid this single point of failure, the best choice is to deploy two switches for each interface (other than the dedicated pfsync interface).
+To avoid this single point of failure, the best choice is to deploy two switches for each interface (other than the dedicated Sync interface).

 Diagram of HA with Redundant Switches